stjudecloud/docs/docs/guides/tools/warden.md

 simpleDifEx.methods.txt is an intermediate file describing methods.
 Out.tar.gz is used for testing purposes.
 The sessionInfo.txt file describe the R session working parameters and modules loaded.

-## Known Issues

-!!! caution "Adapter contamination"
-    This pipeline does not, at present, remove adapter sequences.
-If the sequencing library is contaminated with adapters, CICERO runtimes can increase exponentially.
-We recommend running FastQ files through a QC pipeline such as FastQC and trimming adapters with tools such as Trimmomatic if adapters are found.

-!!! caution "High coverage regions"
-    Certain cell types show very high transcription of certain loci, for example, the immunoglobulin heavy chain locus in plasma cells.
-The presence of very highly covered regions (typically 100,000-1,000,000+ X) has an adverse effect on CICERO runtimes.
-Presently, we have no good solution to this problem as strategies such as down-sampling may reduce sensitivity over important regions of the genome.

-!!! bug "Interactive Visualizations Exon vs Intron Nomenclature"
-    When a codon is split over a fusion gene junction, the annotation software marks the event as intronic when really, the event should be exonic.
-We are working to fix this bug.
-In the mean time, if a fusion is predicted to be in frame but the interactive plot shows "intronic", we suggest the user blat the contig shown just below to clarify if the true junction is either in the intron or exon.

 ## Frequently Asked Questions